 In our global society, it's easier to build relationships with those from other countries than ever.
-According to the U.S. Census Bureau, international marriages are on the rise.
-And with the increase in relationships that cross international borders, is also an uptick in international child custody disputes.
+Unfortunately, this may also result in an international child custody dispute.

 Consult a family law attorney with experience resolving international child custody cases.
 They will be able to represent your interests across international borders and help to ensure fair and timely court proceedings.
 In some cases, an experienced attorney can also help determine where your ex currently lives and proactively negotiate to secure the prompt, voluntary, and safe return of your children.